Feed the Beast World Tour

-The Feed the Beast World Tour was the third headlining tour by German singer and songwriter Kim Petras, in support of her debut studio album Feed the Beast.
+The Feed the Beast World Tour was the third headlining tour by German singer Kim Petras, in support of her debut and sophomore studio albums, Feed the Beast and Problématique (both 2023).
 The tour commenced on 4 August 2023 in Mountain View and concluded in Milan, Italy on 5 March 2024.

 Background

 German singer and songwriter Kim Petras embarked on her second tour—the Clarity Tour—from October 2019 to February 2020, in support of her debut mixtape Clarity.
 Petras signed to Republic Records in 2021 and released the Slut Pop EP in February 2022.
 After scrapping what would have been her debut studio album in August 2022, she released three singles, "Unholy" with Sam Smith, "If Jesus Was a Rockstar", and "Brrr" in late 2022 and early 2023.

 In February 2023, Petras stated that she had been working on her debut studio album for three years, and subsequently released "Alone" with Nicki Minaj on 21 April, serving as the lead single.
 The album, Feed the Beast, was announced on 15 May 2023, with a release date of 23 June.